 Categories

-Today we are celebrating Martha, Mary and Lazarus, friends of the Lord, an important feast for Benedictines because of of its link to hospitality.
+A post from the archives for the feast of Martha, Mary and Lazarus, friends of the Lord, an important feast for Benedictines because of of its link to hospitality.
 Luke tells us that Martha:

 “Welcomed Jesus into her home.”

 She offered him hospitality, a safe place to relax and have a meal with his friends in dangerous and uncertain times.
-However, in today’s gospel John takes the hospitality she offers to a different level.
+However, John takes the hospitality she offers to a different level.
 He shows us a woman of faith, used to the theological reflection and conversation, and already a follower of Jesus.

 Even as she grieves for her brother she is capable of questioning Jesus and of allowing his response to transform her whole life It is through their hard, challenging conversation that Jesus is both revealed and recognised as Christ: